Teach Boating at Summer Camp

 The Best Summer of Your Life.

-Are you ready to teach kayaking & canoeing at summer camp?
+Are you ready to teach boating at summer camp?